 Simply by working together to decide which game to play, what agreeable rules are, and how to manage scenarios that invariably involve differing perspectives really all constitutes as playing.
 Haven’t you notice how excited your child’s mood has become?
 This is where we as parents; can see the similarities that playing sports is simply a disguise of play.
 Whether unstructured or structured.

 So, instead of adding pressure to the game at play, parents must benefit from knowing that while our kids are playing together, they are building the social qualities that we all wish for: empathy, self-awareness, self-regulation, and flexibility.

 With summer break, it can be a little challenging to head outside, for kids its so easy to catch up on TV shows or take out that electronic device.
 So instead, hide those electronic devices and sign up your kids up for summer activity.
 Check out your town rec center and sign up your child for summer programs.
 This can improve motor skills, hand eye coordination all while keeping them active so that they can become students once the semester begins.

 Share your opinion on Facebook and Twitter with #GeniusofPlay!
 And learn about all the benefits of play at http://www.thegeniusofplay.org/.

-*NOTE: THIS IS A SPONSORED CONVERSATION WRITTEN ON BEHALF OF THE TOY ASSOCIATION AND THE GENIUS AT PLAY CAMPAIGN.
+*NOTE: THIS IS A SPONSORED CONVERSATION WRITTEN ON BEHALF OF THE GENIUS AT PLAY CAMPAIGN.
 ALL THOUGHTS AND OPINIONS ARE COMPLETELY MY OWN.
 THE COMMISSIONS ARE USED TO KEEP MY BLOG RUNNING AND TO PROVIDE YOU WITH AWESOME CONTENT THAT I STRONGLY BELIEVE IN.
 THANK YOU FOR YOUR SUPPORT!
 XO MOMMYPOSH